colinhowe/djangosampler/README.rst

 SQL_SAMPLE_FREQ configures the percentage of queries that will be recorded.
 It should be between 0.0 and 1.0.

-If this is set to 0 or is not set then the patched cursor will not be installed and your code will run as normal.
+If this is not set then the patched cursor will not be installed and your code will run as normal.

 SQL_SAMPLE_COST
 ~~~~~~~~~~~~~~~